barkbox/dogs/doc/api/dogs/returns_404_when_not_authorized.markdown

 # Dogs API

-## attempting to list dog that does not exist
+## returns 404 when not authorized

 ### GET /dogs/:id
 ### Request